kubernetes-sigs/gateway-api/geps/gep-3155/index.md

 In such case either connection properties or an arbitrary SNI, like cluster-local service name could be used for certificate selection, while the identity validation will be done based on SubjectAltNames field.

-When specified, at least one of certificate's Subject Alternate Names MUST match at least one of the specified SubjectAltNames.
+When specified, the certificate served from the backend MUST have at least one Subject Alternate Name matching one of the specified SubjectAltNames.